angeldollface/angeldollface.github.io/src/pages/blog/2021-08-27-Death-On-The-Beach.markdown

 'How many dead?', Nick inquired.
 'Just one.
 Come and see for yourself.', Jack answered.

-Half an hour later, Nick was at the address Jack had given him.
+Half an hour later Nick was at the address Jack had given him.
-At the address, there was a big white mansion.
-The building's style was that of the early twenties, when silent-movie stars would build grand palaces to dwell in.
+At the address there was a big white mansion.
+The building's style was that of the early twenties when silent-movie stars would build grand palaces to dwell in.
 The house was almost 50 years old.
 It was situated on a hill and and consisted mostly of white marble and glass.
 Nick could see into some of the rooms in the house.
 There was long, winding drive leading up to the driveway.
-In the drive, there was a white Lotus Elise.
+In the driveway there was a white Lotus Elise.
-From the house, there was a narrow set of stairs leading down to a small stone beach.
+From the house  a narrow set of stairs led down to a small stone beach.
 On the beach, there was dead girl in a black bathing suit and some forensic photographers in Hazmat suits taking pictures.
 Nick walked from the drive and down the narrow stairs to meet Jack on the stone beach.
 The dead girl was quite pretty and must have been an interesting person while she was alive.